Formula 1 cost cap Q&A: What Red Bull are accused of, what's next, and how the FIA could punish team

 When will the punishment be revealed?

-It has been over 300 days since last season's championship was decided and it was way back in March when these numbers were first submitted, so the FIA is likely to want to get this settled as quickly as possible.
+It has been over 300 days since last season's championship was decided and more than half a year since these numbers were first submitted, so the FIA is likely to want to get this settled as quickly as possible.

 The speed of a resolution, however, likely depends on how hard Red Bull fight their corner.